gearglow/ReptiliaWithATwist/The List.md

 Over lunch, she had Robbie take their jackets to Madame Malkin for some custom work.
 When they came back the next evening, hers had 'Nemesis' embroidered across the back in glistening blood-red thread.
 Robbie's had 'Hermes' in a glimmering silver.
-She also placed an order for sets for Luna and Hermione for Yule, and got matching auror-grade mage-space wand holsters for each of them.
+She also placed an order for sets for Luna and Hermione for Yule, and got matching pairs of auror-grade mage-space wand holsters for each of them.
 (Robbie didn't use a wand, but the space could be used for anything, so it was still useful.)